XpiritBV/CodeToCloud-Workshop/Challenges/Module2-MovingToTheCloud/Tasks/MOVECLOUD-T001.md

 > Tips
 > * Use the `az ad sp create-for-rbac --name GitHubWorkshop` to create an SPN and save the appId and secret
-> * Create an CosmosDB woth 2 locations using the following syntax in the Azure CLI
+> * Create an CosmosDB with 2 locations using the following syntax in the Azure CLI
 >```
 >--locations regionName=westeurope failoverPriority=0 isZoneRedundant=False --locations regionName=northeurope failoverPriority=1 >isZoneRedundant=True enable-multiple-write-locations
 >```